 History of Pour-Over Coffee

 Pour-over coffee may seem like a long-time practice in history, but it’s a bit newer than it may seem.
 Before coffee filters and brewers were invented, coffee was brewed by boiling beans and water together.
 The result was a bitter, gritty cup of coffee, the opposite of what we love about coffee today.
-However, it wasn’t long until the art of coffee making changed forever.
+However, it wasn’t long until the art of coffee-making changed forever.

 In the 1900s, a German housewife named Melitta Bentz set out to make coffee a more enjoyable experience.
 By creating the first paper filter and coffee drip brewer, she revolutionized the way we brew coffee to this day.
-With Bentz’s invention of filters and pouring water over the filters, boiled coffee quickly became the thing of the past.
+With Bentz’s invention of filters and pouring water over the filters, boiled coffee quickly became a thing of the past.

 More on Pour-Over Coffee